Securing Telemedicine: HIPAA Challenges in a 6G-Connected World (Cybersecurity 2026)

 Modern healthcare meshes utilize local "Edge-Resilience," allowing devices to continue basic monitoring and security functions locally until connectivity is restored.

-Blockchain is used as the underlying ledger for Sovereign Health Vaults and as an immutable record for pharmaceutical supply chain integrity.
+Blockchain is used as the underlying ledger for Sovereign Health Vaults and as an immutable record for pharmaceutical supply chain integrity through blockchain security beyond crypto.

 Yes, because they require higher-fidelity biometric handshakes that are much harder to spoof than 2D video or voice-only interactions.